straatdotco/scrapy-selenium/README.md

     SELENIUM_DRIVER_NAME = 'firefox'
     SELENIUM_DRIVER_EXECUTABLE_PATH = which('geckodriver')
-    SELENIUM_DRIVER_ARGUMENTS=['-headless']  # '--headless' if using chrome instead of firefox
+    SELENIUM_DRIVER_ARGUMENTS=['-headless']  # '--headless' if using chrome instead of firefox SELENIUM_TIMEOUT = 20 # the number of seconds before returning TimeoutException, will return 622 status code
     ```

 Optionally, set the path to the browser executable: